Control Freak. That’s a term we’ve all heard, maybe even thrown around as a joke.

 This tendency to dominate every situation often stems from deep psychological roots.
 Maybe growing up, you had to be perfect to feel worthy.

-Or maybe you’ve been in chaotic environments where controlling things was your way to feel safe.
+Or maybe you’ve been in chaotic environments where commanding things was your way to feel safe.
 Whatever the origin, needing to dominate isn’t about power—it’s about protection.

 Signs You’re A Control Freak